Fewsats/agora-l402/mcp/README.md

 python generate.py
 ```

-This will create a `main.py` file that contains all the Agora API tools ready to be used with FastMCP.
+This will create a `main.py` file that contains all the Agora API tools ready to be used with MCP.

 ## Setup